-- Staff and pupils should not be able to approach the area until it is deemed safe. - Try and keep eyewitnesses on hand so they can tell police what they saw or try and get contact details before witnesses move away.
+CONTROL • Staff and pupils should not be able to approach the area until it is deemed safe.
+Access to the cordoned area • Try and keep eyewitnesses on hand so they can tell police what they saw or try and get contact details before witnesses move away.